Commercial eel fishing gear

 Commercial fishers targeting juvenile eels use a variety of fishing gear, including fyke nets, dip nets and flow traps.

 Juvenile traps must contain bycatch reduction devices (BRDs) to minimise impacts on non-target species.

-The maximum amount of fishing gear allowed under a licence is:
+The maximum amount of fishing gear allowed is:

 - 1 small mesh eel fyke net (long, narrow wing-mouthed net)